AnupSadhukhan/PDDoc/README.md

 # PD Doctor App

 This is a basic app that simulate a Peritorial Dialysis Cycler that patients uses to do their daily dialysis at their home.
-I have build the web application.
+I have built the web application.

 to Check Technologies used and main feature find ppt in my repo inside folder [info/](info/)